AFCF Randy Walker Power of Influence Golf Outing

-The fifth annual American Football Coaches Foundation Randy Walker Power of Influence Golf Outing will be held on Monday, June 28, 2010, at The Ivanhoe Club.
-The Golf Outing is a part of the "Crossing the Goal Line Campaign" launched by the American Football Coaches Foundation® (AFCF®) in 2006.
-The featured speaker at this year's dinner after golf will be Coach Brian Kelly, Head coach of Notre Dame University.
+The tenth annual American Football Coaches Foundation Randy Walker Power of Influence Golf Outing will be held on Monday, June 20, 2016, at The Ivanhoe Club.
+The Golf Outing is a part of the "Crossing the Goal Line" campaign launched by the American Football Coaches Foundation® (AFCF®) in 2006.
+This year's guest speaker will be announced soon.

 We ask that you take a moment and view the highlights that are provided on this webpage from our past events and we encourage you to continue visiting this website for updates and additional information.